 I’ve found the best way to handle book orders is to go through your local independent bookseller.
-Several months before the visit, send an order form home with your students.
-On it, you’ll want to include the books they can order, a short description of each to help the parents decide, the price, and the name they would like me to use when signing the book.
+Get the details from your bookstore at least two months before the visit.
+Once you know what books you will offer, send an order form home with your students.
 (I have an order form already made up that I will send to you when we schedule an author visit.)

 As far as finding a bookstore, I have great relationships with these booksellers.
 Just give them a call and tell them I’m coming to visit your school.
 They can help set everything up, offer discounted pricing for schools, and will take care of all the complicated details you don’t have time for.
 Plus, you’ll be supporting an independent bookseller!

 1475 Western Avenue

 Albany, NY 12203